ferrandisme/Quevano/README.md

 ### Documentation

-It uses the [tessereact](http://https://github.com/tesseract-ocr/tesseract "tessereact") libraby by google.
+It uses the [tessereact](http://https://github.com/tesseract-ocr/tesseract "tessereact") library by google.

 [Supported languages](https://tesseract-ocr.github.io/tessdoc/Data-Files.html "Supported languages").
 In post you can send the image and the language code.